-Although 86% of the audience at CoMIT (read the live blog) did not think language was the biggest barrier to digital contracts, we cannot automate our current contracts.
+Although 86% of the audience at the 2017 CoMIT Conference did not think language was the biggest barrier to digital contracts, we cannot automate our current contracts.
 The problems include:

 - Jargon: the legal language is one-sided and full of jargon so the obligations are not universally understood within our industry, never mind by those who would have to translate words into code.
 Jargon encourages mistrust and adversarial behaviour.

 - Complexity: the contracts are too complex – JCT SBC 2016 is 50,000 words, and often comes with another 50,000 words of amendments; FIDIC 2017 is even longer (it weighs a kilo).
 Contracts have significant numbers of clauses conditional on each other (cross-referencing) which is harder to separate into discrete promises.